SeloSlav/hypercycle/README.md

 Interested partners may license Hypercycle's social marketplace technology to enhance their own community's retail ecosystem and product offerings.
 Features include:

 * Social Network
-* Design Custom Products, i.e. T-shirts, Leggings, Skirts, etc.
+* Design custom products, i.e. T-shirts, Leggings, Skirts, etc.
-* Customizable User Profiles
+* Customizable user profiles
-* Push Notifications
+* Push notifications
-* Search & Explore (Recommended Products & Users)
+* Search & explore (Recommendation engine for products & users)
 * Users can earn a commision by designing products and sharing them
 * All purchase orders are stored in an organized customer database for manual order fulfillment
-* Additionally, orders can be connected to Printful (https://www.theprintful.com/) to automatically fulfill orders from a specified range of pre-selected products with no manual work required, i.e. for storefront owners who do not have their own manufacturing processes.
+* Additionally, orders can be connected to Printful (https://www.theprintful.com/) to automatically fulfill orders from a specified range of products with no manual work required, i.e. for storefront owners who do not have their own manufacturing printers/processes.
+* Some customers choose to sell "digital skins", or collections of purchasable patterns instead of supplying real products.
+This is another great revenue stream that requires no physical work.
 * Available platforms: Web, Android
 * Platforms coming soon: iOS (All licensees are eligible for a free iOS app and updates upon release).
 * Lifetime core software updates and access to new platforms upon release (Android VR, Carmel, etc.).